-The beach is backed by a series of sand dunes that provide a natural barrier against the winds along with lots of secluded sunbathing spots, while a large pine forest immediately behind the beach offers a number of walking and cycling trails.
+The beach is backed by a series of dunes that provide a natural barrier against the winds along with lots of secluded sunbathing spots, while a large pine forest immediately behind the beach offers several walking and cycling trails.

 As a place for wildlife watching, Lossiemouth East Beach takes some beating as not only is it a prime birdwatching site but it’s also one of the best places in Scotland to see pods of bottlenose dolphins.

 Lossiemouth village itself has several cafes and ice cream parlours that overlook the beach and it’s also home to an attractive harbour and the Lossiemouth Fisheries and Community Museum which showcases the history of the local fishing industry.